JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 #oasis-align(int-dir: -1,
 [The first thing that we need to do whenever making a model in CAD is making a sketch.
 // A sketch is a 2D stucture that exists on a plane.
-To make your first sketch, click the `Sketch` button on the left side of the tool bar.
+To make your first sketch, click the #icon("sketch") `Sketch` button on the left side of the tool bar.

 Onshape will then prompt you to select a plane.
 Select the top plane by either clicking on the plane in the view-window or on the feature tree as seen in @select-plane.
 ],